nasa/cumulus/docs/data-cookbooks/cnm-workflow.md

 #### TranslateMessage

-`TranslateMessage` will take the CNM object payload and add a granules object to the CMA payload that's consistent with other Cumulus Ingest tasks, and add a key 'cnm' to 'meta' (as well as the payload) to store the original message.
+`TranslateMessage` (which corresponds to the `CNMToCMA` lambda) will take the CNM object payload and add a granules object to the CMA payload that's consistent with other Cumulus ingest tasks, and add a key 'cnm' to 'meta' (as well as the payload) to store the original message.

 *For more on the Message Adapter, please see [the Message Flow documentation](../workflows/cumulus-task-message-flow.md)*.

-An example of what is happening in the Translation step follows:
+An example of what is happening in the `CNMToCMA` lambda is as follows:

 Example Input Payload: